OpenDrupal/archived-opendrupal-drupal-frontend/readme.md

-# OpenDrupal Drupal 8 front-end development course materials
+# OpenDrupal Drupal front-end development course materials

 Implement a front-end design as a Drupal theme.
 Learn to use Drupal's theme layer, including CSS, JavaScript, Twig templates and libraries.
+Suitable for drupal 9.

 View the slides on-line at https://opendrupal.github.io/opendrupal-drupal-frontend